 The problem is that while people identify as being in recovery, they may still be using their eating disorder behaviors.
 They may still suffer with obsessive thoughts of food and their body.

 This is why Instagram hashtags about anorexia often include photos of food and bodies.
 It’s not necessarily that the people want to promote the disorder.
 When you’re obsessed with food and body, that’s what you’re going to post about.
 Instagram provides a window into the person’s inner struggle with anorexia.
 As a competitive disorder, posts like this can be hard to handle in recovery.

 For example, below you can see that the top posts for #anarecovery are all food and body-based posts.

 This approach continues the obsession with food and body, which is not supportive of full recovery.
-The posts are typically from people who are on a path of recovery, and we applaud their efforts, but posts like these may inadvertently trigger disordered food and body issues for others.
+The posts are typically from people who are on a path of recovery.
+We applaud their efforts, but posts like these may inadvertently trigger disordered food and body issues for others.

 Save our #EDWarriors from Instagram

-There are many, many wonderful and excellent Instagram accounts that are supportive of recovery, but the bottom line is that when a child has an eating disorder, exposure to other people who are as disordered is not advised unless carefully managed by a professional.
+There are many, many wonderful and excellent Instagram accounts that are supportive of recovery.
+But the bottom line is that exposure to disordered posts is not advised unless carefully managed by a professional.

-This is not the time for permissive parenting – this is the time to take a stand against potentially harmful social messages that can and should be avoided during eating disorder recovery.
+This is not the time for permissive parenting.
+This is the time to take a stand against potentially harmful social messages.
+Your child can avoid Instagram during eating disorder recovery.

 Surprisingly dangerous hashtags on Instagram